Azure-Samples/azure-search-javascript-samples/search-website-functions-v4/README.md

     Wait until the build and deployment complete before continuing.
 This may take a minute or two to finish.

-1. Get the query key for Azure Cognitive Search.
+1. Get the query key for Azure AI Search.
 Keep this query key, you will need to use it in the next section.
 The query key gives you read access to query your index.

 ## Add configuration settings in Azure portal